 Help Transom get new work and voices to public radio by donating now.

 3. Search around for reviews, or even better, try out some different recorders and mics if you have access to them.

 Try to check out a few different options at a radio station, or a school, or training facility, or via friends, or if you’re lucky, at a store that can actually demo things.
-It helps to hold the gear in your hands: some people really like the ergonomics of the Marantz 660/661 recorders; they can be hung over your shoulder, leaving your hands free.
-The meters are easily readable from that position, and the input gain is easily reached.
+It helps to hold the gear in your hands: some people really like the ergonomics of a recorder that can be hung over your shoulder, leaving your hands free.
+The Marantz 661, Tascam DR-60DmkII, Tascam DR-70D,, and MixPre3 or MixPre6 are built to use hanging from a strap, or in a gear bag.
+The meters are still easily readable from that position, and the input gain is easily reached.
 Others find those same machines way too large and clunky.
-(BTW, I would NOT recommend buying a 660 these days, but a 661… maybe…) Some people really like the feel of a Sony D-50 in their hand; others find it too heavy… etc.
+Some people really like keeping the recorder in their hand; others find it too heavy… etc.

 4. A condenser mic that has an internal battery will give you the most flexibility.

 You can use that kind of mic with recorders that only have a mini-jack mic input, as well as those that have XLR inputs.
 You’ll get slightly better sound quality if you use a recorder’s phantom power, but that reduces the recorder’s battery life, so you might want to opt for using the internal battery in the mic and switching off the recorder’s phantom power if you need long record times on battery power.
 Keep in mind that some condenser mics do not include the option for self-powering via an internal battery, and those mics cannot be used with recorders that only have a mini mic input (at least not without some external source of phantom power).